2015 United SportsCar Championship: Classes

 2015 will see the introduction of two awards for the top-finishing Pro-Am drivers in Prototype (P) and GT Le Mans (GTLM).
-The Jim Trueman Award will be given to the top finishing Pro-Am pairing in Prototype, while the Bob Akin Award will be for the top GTLM pairing.
+The Jim Trueman Award will be given to the top finishing Pro-Am pairing in Prototype, while the Bob Akin Award will be given to the top GTLM pairing.
 The top Pro-Am pairings from these classes at the end of the year will be given automatic entries to the 2016 24 Hours of Le Mans, with the Trueman award winner eligible for the LMP2 class, while the Akin Award winner would be for the LM GTE Am class.
 To be eligible for these awards, the drivers must at a minimum contest the North American Endurance Cup events.

 Schedule

 Race schedule

-The 2015 schedule was released on August 10, 2014 and features twelve rounds.
+The 2015 schedule was released on August 10, 2014 and featured twelve rounds.
 One major change to the rules for 2015 was a slight reduction of race time to fit television constraints.
 Two and three hour races, which were 15 minutes shorter than their times, will have their race times reduced five more minutes, so that they would be 1:40 and 2:40, respectively, instead of 1:45 and 2:45, as was the case in the previous years.
 The races set for 6, 10, 12, and 24 hours will remain at the respective lengths.